replikation/bioinformatics_side/docs/mkdocs.md

 ## mkdocs
-Using this tutorial for side creation/installation: https://mkdocs.readthedocs.io/en/stable/
+Used `mkdocs` tutorial for site creation: https://mkdocs.readthedocs.io/en/stable/

 Using this style:
 https://github.com/mkdocs/mkdocs-bootswatch
-(do a pip3 installation)
+(do a `pip3` installation)

-* don't change anything on the git repository for the side creation !!
+* don't change anything on the git repository, it should automatically do every thing after the push !!
+* it uses the branch pushed via mkdocs for the website

 ### First deployment
 ```bash